-The Department of Paediatrics is a recognised international centre for research in child health and development.
+The Department of Paediatrics is a focal point for research for children and young people across Cambridge.

 Our research themes capture investigators both in the Department of Paediatrics and other departments and research institutes throughout Cambridge.

 Cambridge clinical investigators (Austin, Beardsall, Pathan) recruit ~1000 children into NIHR portfolio clinical research studies per annum.

 The main site for clinical research on the Addenbrooke’s campus is the clinical research facility, which can accommodate primarily ambulatory subjects, and in-patient units themselves.